theramiyer/blog/content/posts/2020/2020-03-29-can-we-kill-a-virus.md

 Now, to some advice, opinion, or whatever you would like to call it:

 - Drink a lot of water.
 The summer is beginning, and our bodies are going to need more water than, say, three months ago.
 Also, our immunity needs enough water to function.
 If you have underlying health issues, check with your doctor on how much water you can drink.
 - Most of us working from home do not have to groom ourselves the way we would otherwise.
 I have not had my haircut for some time now.
-Let us collect that money and either support our local barber, or donate it to a larger fund like the <span class='small-caps'>PMRF</span>, irrespective of what the amount is; little drops make an ocean.
+Let us collect that money and either support our local barber, or donate it to a larger fund like the {{< smallcaps "PMRF" >}}, irrespective of what the amount is; little drops make an ocean.
 If every Indian citizen could donate one rupee, towards the fund, the fund would have 1.3 billion rupees.